bebo-exe/packet-capturer/TROUBLESHOOTING.md

 ## ❌ Ruleset Experiment Issues

-### Problem: Mode buttons (Sequential/Parallel) not visible

-After 1000+ packets are captured, the ruleset experiment section should appear with mode selection buttons.
-If you don't see the buttons:

-**Check 1: Are you at 1000+ packets?**
-- Look at the top of the page where packet count is displayed
-- Ruleset only activates at 1000+ packets
-- Capture more packets if below this threshold

-**Check 2: Reload the page**
-- Sometimes the page cache needs refreshing
-- Press `F5` or `Ctrl+Shift+R` (hard refresh)

-**Check 3: Check browser console for JavaScript errors**
-- Press `F12` to open DevTools
-- Look at Console tab for errors
-- Common error: "selectRulesetMode is not defined" → page hasn't loaded JavaScript properly
-- Solution: Hard refresh the page

-**Check 4: Check Flask logs**
-- Look at terminal output where Flask is running
-- Look for errors like `500 Internal Server Error` when ruleset is triggered
-- Check the `packet_capture.log` file for details

----

 ### Problem: "No pattern found" in ruleset results

 The pattern extraction failed, usually because packets have no usable payload data.